Avoid Cooties and Colds to Keep Your Child Healthy

 About 20,000 children under the age of 5 are hospitalized every year because of flu-related symptoms, according to The Center for Disease Control (CDC).

-In fact, Influenza causes more hospitalizations among children under 5 than any other vaccine-preventable disease, which is why the CDC recommends yearly flu vaccinations for everyone 6 months and older.
+In fact, Influenza causes more hospitalizations among children under 5 than any other vaccine-preventable disease.
+This is why the CDC recommends yearly flu vaccinations for everyone 6 months and older.

 Although they are not as common as colds or the flu, head lice, ringworm, hand-foot-mouth disease, fifth disease and pink eye are highly contagious visitors to children during the school year.